adamsoderstrom/adamrc/README.md

 # .adamrc

-Scripts and shorthands that come in handy in during my workday.
+Scripts and shorthands that come in handy during my workday.

 ## Installation